KupferudelWolf/AetherWiki/Æther/Fae.md

 A fae acquires their spark through one of three ways:
 1. **Birth.** If both parents have a spark, the child will always have a spark.
 2. **Uplifting.** Another fae can artificially [resolve](<./Resolving.md>) a spark into a body.
 Though the technology required to create or isolate a spark is limited and expensive, and though it may be morally dubious, some scientists have nonetheless experimented with this.
-3. **Quantum Fluctuations.** A body with a skeleton of bone can spontaneously acquire a spark through fluctuations in the [æther](<./Æther.md>).
+3. **Quantum Fluctuations.** A body with a sufficiently complex brain and with enough bone mass can spontaneously acquire a spark through fluctuations in the [æther](<./Æther.md>).
 This is incredibly rare.